-Here's why you don't want to miss SpaceX's launch tomorrow
+Here's why you don't want to miss SpaceX's launch today

 But there's a problem.

-"Once it gets into the water, it's quite damaging to the electronics and components inside the fairing," said Glenn Lightsey, a professor of aerospace engineering at Georgia Tech University.
+"Once it gets into the water, it's quite damaging to the electronics and components inside the fairing," said Glenn Lightsey, a professor of aerospace engineering at Georgia Tech.
 "Most likely if it gets into the water, it's not usable."

 Enter, Mr. Steven.